cakephp/docs/en/development/sessions.rst

 Built-in Session handlers & configuration
 =========================================

-CakePHP comes with several built in session configurations.
+CakePHP comes with several built-in session configurations.
 You can either use these as the basis for your session configuration, or you can create a fully custom solution.
 To use defaults, simply set the 'defaults' key to the name of the default you want to use.
 You can then override any sub setting by declaring